Ski: 2020-2021 4FRNT Devastator, 186 cm

 The Devastator is one of those skis that has had some very loyal fans for many years, primarily due to its combination of stability and playfulness.
 With the old versions, the 194 cm length was one of the most stable chargers around, while the 184 cm length was a really maneuverable all-mountain ski.

 Over the past couple of years, 4FRNT made some relatively minor changes to the construction of the ski.
 For 20/21, they fully overhauled it.
 While the new Devastator maintains some key elements of previous iterations, there are a lot of noteworthy differences.
-We’ll be skiing the new version this season, but for now, let’s take a closer look at the updated design.
+We’ve now spent a good chunk of time on the new Devastator and you can check out our full review below.
+First, we’ll discuss the design and specs of the ski:

 What 4FRNT says about the Devastator